 Regression Analysis: Simple regression model, least square method

-Coefficient of determination, assumptions.
+Coefficient of determination.
+Using regression equation for estimation and prediction.
+Computer solutions.
 Testing for significance, Confidence interval

 14.1 – 14.7

 Any student who needs special assistance in the event of a medical emergency or building evacuation (either because of a disability or for any other reason) should promptly inform their course instructor(s) and Accessibility Services of their personal circumstances.